coletted1/DS-4002-Project-1/README.md

 - This will gather the most recent Bechdel test ratings and add them to your dataset.
 Ensure that the scraped data is saved in the **bechdel_movies_combined.csv** file inside the **DATA/** folder.

 ### Step 3: Scrape IMDb Reviews
+- Warning: This step can take up to an hour depending on the number of movies and the speed of your internet connection.
+IMDb may also limit the number of requests you can make in a short period.
 - Use the **IMDbReviewSentiment.py** script to scrape reviews for each movie in the Bechdel test dataset.
 This script will gather around 15-20 reviews per movie using Python's `requests` and `BeautifulSoup` libraries.
 - Ensure that IMDb allows you to scrape reviews by checking their terms of service before running the script.